lammps/lammps/doc/src/Packages_details.rst

 **Supporting info:**

-The USER-BOCS user package for LAMMPS is part of the BOCS software package:
+The BOCS user package for LAMMPS is part of the BOCS software package:
 `https://github.com/noid-group/BOCS <https://github.com/noid-group/BOCS>`_

 See the following reference for information about the entire package: